The Edward J. Ward Irish Music Scholarship

 View the guidelines for applying for a grant from the Irish Fest Foundation here.

-CelticMKE established scholarships for Milwaukee Irish Fest volunteers beginning in 2002.
-Up to five $2,000 post-secondary scholarships will be awarded each year to deserving volunteers who meet the criteria outlined below.
-The scholarships were established as both a reward and an incentive for individuals who give significant time and effort as volunteers for the organization or the festival.
-They also are intended to assist in developing future leaders of CelticMKE.
+CelticMKE has established scholarships for its volunteers, beginning in 2002.
+Up to four $2,000 scholarships will be awarded each year to deserving volunteers who meet the criteria outlined below.
+The scholarships were established as both a reward and incentive for individuals who give significant time and effort as volunteers for the organization or festival.
+They also are intended to assist in developing the potential of future leaders of CelticMKE.